originell/sorl-watermark/README.md

     # When using this engine, remember to also set the THUMBNAIL_WATERMARK_COMPOSITE
     # setting.
 See the reference at the bottom.
     THUMBNAIL_ENGINE = 'sorl_watermarker.engines.convert_engine.Engine'

+    # or libvips.
+    # When using this engine, remember to also set the THUMBNAIL_WATERMARK_VIPS
+    # setting.
+See the reference at the bottom.
+    THUMBNAIL_ENGINE = 'sorl_watermarker.engines.vips_engine.Engine'
     ```

     There are more supported engines.
 Make sure to check the settings reference at the